Pennsylvania Public Schools Employees Retirement System (PSERS)

 The Central PA Family Alliance (CPFA) unites several recovery organizations in the greater Harrisburg area to focus our strengths and attention on caring for the family.
 The initial kickoff of this organization was initiated by Steve Barndt of Just for Today Recovery and Veterans Support Services (JFT).
 We launched our first initiative in the summer of 2016; a regular gathering for parents, friends and individuals who have lost someone important in their life.
 Anyone seeking support is welcome to join our bi-monthly grief support meetings, tell their story, or just listen surrounded by people with the shared experience of having lost a loved one.
 The gatherings are organized and supported by NCDAF, JFT Recovery for Veterans,, and Pro-A, Rainey’s Light/Lost to Addiction (LTA).
 The opportunity has been expanded to include families currently fighting addiction.

-Regular Town Halls are organized and hosted by NCDAF, and provide recovery speakers, from all professions and experiential backgrounds, to spread education and awareness to attendees regarding recovery related issues.
-The sessions include an open Q and A, during which attendees are presented the opportunity to ask questions, pose problems, and secure immediate assistance.
+Regular Town Halls are organized and hosted by NCDAF in locations around Central Pa.
+NCDAF staff the events with recovery speakers, from all professions and experiential backgrounds.
+These sessions include panel discussions and open Q and A, during which attendees are presented the opportunity to ask questions, pose problems, and secure immediate assistance.
+NCDAF also supports sessions in the local middle schools and high schools on a request basis.

 NCDAF Volunteer Meetings

 In December of each year, a Worldwide Candlelight Vigil unfolds during which candles are lit at 7:00 p.m. local time to honor each child who died throughout the year.
-2017 marks the third year NCDAF, in conjunction with Compassionate Friends, will be hosting and coordinating the Central Pennsylvania gathering.
+2018 marks the fourth year NCDAF, in conjunction with Compassionate Friends, will be hosting and coordinating the Central Pennsylvania gathering.
 Accordingly, NCDAF secures a site, disseminates event information, specifically recognizes each person who passed and those who stand to honor them, and arranges speakers and music.
-In 2015, approximately 100 families were in attendance.
+In 2018 approximately 40 families were in attendance.